tsCrate/tscrate-nodemcu/README.md

 ```

 ### User Code
 Code in main.lua will be executed after initialization.
 Any hardware configuration and reader registration can be placed in here.
-This repository includes a sample main.lua file in the output directory for reference.
+This repository includes a sample main.lua file in [/output](https://github.com/tsCrate/NodeMcuDevice/blob/main/output) for reference.

 ## Firmware Requirements
 The following are required in user_config.h and user_modules.h for firmware builds (along with any modules required to communicate with connected hardware):